 This is fair, correct and can be so synonymous.
 But modern media is different today.
 The communication is (again) more dialog-oriented.
 Facebook is blogged, newspaper articles are annotated online, Twitter statements are further explained, justified and changed.

 Too little involvement as a democratic good

-All this shows that people today no longer simply "just sit there" and want to be sprinkled.
+All of this shows that today people no longer want to “just sit there” and be sprinkled.

 At least in the second part of such a TV duel would have used somehow, one wants to show that “Communication and participation” in democracy is basically the most important.